starknet-io/starknet.js/www/docs/guides/interact.md

 ## 🔍 Read from contract memory, with meta-class

-To read the balance, you need to connect a RpcProvider and a Contract.
+To read the balance, you need to connect an RpcProvider and a Contract.
 You have to call Starknet, with the use of the meta-class method: `contract.function_name(params)` (here `params` is not necessary, because there are no parameters for the `get_balance` function).

 ```typescript